ddeeproton2/ChatPGP/README.md

 ## Android - install Termux

-To make this chat aviable between mobiles, you can use tor server.
+To make this chat aviable between mobiles, without computer, you can use tor server.

-Install Termux on Android, and then the servers : apache2, mysqld, node, tor, and chat your friends.
+Install Termux on Android, and then the servers : apache2, mysqld, node, tor.
+And send the tor adress to your friends.

 To start, you need Ubuntu on your Termux :
 ```bash